 Select the town/city.

 If the name of a town/city is longer than one line, it is abbreviated.
 Select View to view the complete name.
-If no matching town/city is them.

 If no matching town/city is found: Press Change to change the search criteria.
-The entries for Category/Name and City are copied and you can change tinue the search.
+The entries for Category/Name and City are copied and you can change them.

+Search

-Search Press the display key to con-
+Press the display key to con-